 Ensalada de jitomates - 10 or 11 types of heirloom tomatoes served fresh on a bed of beet purée.
 Every tomato has a distinct and delicious flavor.

 Tamal de requeson (soft cheese) with flor de calabaza (squash flower) served with delicious mole negro and mole coloradito (a red mole).

 Levadura de Olla is also a beautiful restaurant with a large open patio.
 The drink menu is full of great mezcals and some great traditional drinks like agua de maiz (corn water, incredibly refreshing), tepache (fermented pineapple drink), and ticunchi (made from socoyul leaves and the pencas of the agave papalometl).
 Make a reservation before visiting.

 Cabuche: Best Restaurants in Oaxaca

 Cabuche has it all: a lovely, simple atmosphere, great staff, and totally delicious food.
 Everything I’ve had here has been superb - and I’ve been here many times.

-The standouts here are their pozole (super super good), cochinita pibil tacos, and the enmoladas.
-Be sure to also order their agua of the day (flavored water) or maybe a house-made artesanal beer or pulque.
+The standouts here are their pozole verde (super super good), cochinita pibil tacos, and the enmoladas.
+Be sure to also order their agua of the day (flavored water) or maybe an artisanal beer or house-made pulque.

-It’s a cool spot, and they also occasionally have live music or popups.
-Check their Facebook page for current events.
+It’s a cool spot, and they also occasionally have live music.

 Itanoni has gained a little online buzz as well, and for good reason.
 This restaurant’s claim to fame is the heirloom corn varieties they use to make each and every dish in the house.
 From the freshly made tortillas, to the tamales, to the traditional drinks made from corn, to the corn cake for dessert.